owlbarn/tutorial/book/algodiff/README.md

 ### Chain Rule

-Liang: *you need to talk about derivative, gradient, hessian, etc.*
+Liang: *you need to talk about hessian, etc.*

 Before diving into how to do differentiation on computers, let's recall how to do it manually from our Calculus 101.
 In calculus, the chain rule is a formula to compute the derivative of a composite function.